 43) Enlist The Most Common Cyber-Attacks?

-When you are preparing cyber security interview questions and answers, then be prepared about the commonly used cyber-attacks.
+When preparing cyber security interview questions and answers, consider the commonly used cyber-attacks.
 Following are the popular types of cyber-attacks:

 - Password attacks